DeuxHuitHuit/framework.js-modules/README.md

 Transitions represent the way things are animated when changing from a page to another.

+### Functions

+Functions (fx) are globally accessible and throw an error when called but not registered.

 ### Utils

 Utils are some jQuery plugins/facilitator that won't fit elsewhere.